Sign up to receive this Control Girl Q & A series by email here.

 “For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope.”

-Over the past year, I’ve studied many of the Scripture passages which I’ll be working through in the new Bible study I’m writing alongside my two friends, Kristi and Michelle.
+Over the past year, as I’ve been working on my next Bible study, I’ve studied alongside my two friends, Kristi and Michelle.
 I love studying together because they see things that I miss!
-I have pages of printed Bible verses with the margins overflowing with little notes about our conversations.
+My printed verse pages have margins overflowing with little notes from our conversations.
 I don’t want to forget their insights and the illustrations they shared!
 And I am always particularly encouraged to study next to these two because they’re not exactly in my same stage of life.
 Kristi and her husband are empty-nesters, and Michelle’s kids are younger.

 Friends, I’m convinced that when we study God’s word in a circle with others who have different experiences, passions, and sorrows than ours, it helps to widen our scope and deepen our grasp of truth.